Indy9000/MirrorConsole/README.md

 # MirrorConsole
-Mirrors Console output to a file in a snap
+Mirrors Console output of an F# script to a file

-Include the script like this:
+At the top of your script load this script:

     #load "MirrorConsole.fsx"